Hephzibah24/WINDOWS-SERVER-ACTIVE-DIRECTORY-LAB/README.md

 ![a](screenshots/ous.png)

-*Figure 1: Creation of Organizational Units*
+*Figure 1: Creation of Organizational Units*.

 Each of these departments consisted of their own groups and users.